 Major depressive disorder, commonly known as depression, is a mood disorder that causes you to feel perpetually down or uninterested in life.

 Most people occasionally experience sadness or depression.
 It’s a typical response to sorrow or the difficulties of life.
-However, if you experience extreme depression that prohibits you from living your life for days or even weeks and leaves you feeling hopeless, worthless, and helpless, it might be something else.
+However, if you experience extreme depression that prohibits you from living your life for days or weeks and leaves you feeling hopeless, worthless, and helpless, it might be something else.
 You might be suffering from clinical depression, a medical condition that can be managed and treated.

 Signs of depression